Ed-Pavlov/Binstate/README.md

 If an 'enter' action is blocking `Raise` will block until enter action finishes.
 `RaiseAsync(event)` uses `Task.Run` to execute a transition.

-It gives an application a full control on the threading model of the state machine.
+It gives an application full control over the threading model of the state machine.

 ### Support async methods